Home » Articles »

 Source Rock Characteristics

-Of the three rock units investigated, the Shublick Formation has the greatest potential.
+Of the three rock units investigated, the Shublik Formation has the greatest potential.
 It is believed to contain most

 of the natural gas and natural gas liquids.
-The Brookian and Shublick are thought to contain significant amounts of oil.
+The Brookian and Shublik are thought to contain significant amounts of oil.

 high sulfur content.
 The Kingak and Brookian Shales contain mainly Type II and III kerogen.
 Oil sourced from these rocks